 If a student has a compelling reason, instructors may grant an incomplete ("I") grade if they are unable to complete a course.
 Students should not assume that an instructor will allow them to take an incomplete as they are not obligated to do so.
 The student has one quarter to make up the work and be assigned an appropriate grade.
 Note: the instructor may assign an earlier deadline than the next quarter to complete the requirements of the incomplete.
 It is recommended that students submit make-up work at least two weeks before the deadline date to provide the instructor time to read the material and submit a grade change form.
 Missing the deadline means the system will automatically assign an "F" grade on your transcript.
-If you cannot complete the work in one quarter, you must request an extension to complete the coursework and seek the instructor's approval.
+If you cannot complete the instructor's approval.
 The form can be found on the Graduate Division forms website.
 Once complete, send the signed form to the Graduate Program Coordinator.